ianthehenry/privy/README.md

 Then it executes *that* `ivy` program, splits the output on null bytes, and interleaves it with the original input.

-`inliven` will fail to associate output to the correct input lines if your program outputs single null bytes like this.
+`privy` will fail to associate output to the correct input lines if your program outputs single null bytes like this.
 There is currently no way to choose a different output terminator.

 # Tests